 - Named in commemoration of the 217-day Seige – and Relief – of Mafeking, in South Africa, which ran from October 13, 1899 – May 17, 1900 during the Second Boer War (11 October 1899 – 31 May 1902).
-The defence of the town by British commander, Colonel Robert Baden-Powell, who had been sent to the region as hostilities mounted.
+The defence of the town was led by British commander, Colonel Robert Baden-Powell, who had been sent to the region as hostilities mounted.
 Despite being heavily outnumbered Baden-Powell defied expectations by holding off the besieging forces.
 He introduced a number of clever deceptions including the laying of fake landmines and ordered his soldiers to move as if avoiding barbed wire, among other improvisations.
-The Boers believing that the town was more heavily defended than it actually was, eventually retreated.
+The Boers, believing that the town was more heavily defended than it actually was, eventually retreated.

 51 total views, 1 views today